HenryStrike/Mini-Blog/README.md

-#Mini Blog
+# Mini Blog
-##Small features:
+## Small features:
 1 king of fighters JS version
-2 mini posting system
+2 Mini posting system
+3 More functions to develop: with Spring boot and Database

 #### Demo of mini blog